 - Fundamental equations of the electromagnetic field theory.

-- Finite difference time domain - Finite element methods.
+- Finite difference time domain.
+Finite element method.
+Finite integral method.

 - From low to super high frequency domain.

 1. Fundamental equations of the electromagnetic field theory (20%)

 - Maxwell equations